Mike Paul Music

 What are the advantages of private lessons over school lessons?

 At school students are taken out of their academic lessons for their instrumental lessons (which can have a detrimental effect on their school education) whereas with private lessons they are not.
-Private lessons can also continue over the school holidays, be one-to-one and be longer than school instrumental lessons meaning that privately taught students should progress faster.
+Private lessons can potentially also continue over the school holidays, be one-to-one and be longer than school instrumental lessons meaning that privately taught students should progress faster.

 How can instrumental lessons be of benefit academically?